RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

-Calling Reality Check From A Contract
+Using Reality Check from a contract
 =====================================

 Fetching information